 Fund Balance and Reserves Policy

 In January 2013 the Board of Trustees of the Davis Cemetery District approved a Fund Balance and Reserves Policy.
-The policy addresses order of spending and use of specific set asides to maintain long-term financial stability.
+The policy addresses the order of spending and the use of specific set-asides to maintain long-term financial stability.

 Order of Spending

 - In order to preserve maximum flexibility, when any expenditure is incurred for purposes for which both restricted and unrestricted fund balances are available, it is presumed that restricted funds are spent first.